sisrfeng/coc-wiki/Install-coc.nvim.md

 then
   echo '{"dependencies":{}}'> package.json
 fi
-# Change arguments to the extensions you need
+# Change extension names to the extensions you need
-yarn add coc-snippets coc-highlight
+npm install coc-snippets --global-style --ignore-scripts --no-bin-links --no-package-lock --only=prod
 ```